juxor/afaq/markdown/biblio.md

 **The Communist Manifesto: Insights and Problems**, available at: http://dwardmac.pitzer.edu/anarchist_archives/bookchin/comman.html

 _"Looking Back at Spain,"_ **The Radical Papers**, pp. 53-96, Dimitrios I.
-Roussopoulos (Ed.), Black Rose Books, Montreal/New York, 1987
+Roussopoulos (ed.), Black Rose Books, Montreal/New York, 1987

-**The Murray Bookchin Reader**, Janet Biehl (Ed.), Cassell, London, 1997.
+**The Murray Bookchin Reader**, Janet Biehl (ed.), Cassell, London, 1997.

 **Anarchism, Marxism, and the Future of the Left: Interviews and Essays, 1993-1998**, AK Press, Edinburgh/San Francisco, 1999.